 Dieffenbachia in bath

-Cast-Iron Plant (Aspidistra elatior)
+Cast-iron plant (Aspidistra elatior)

 cast iron plant in bath

-Low maintenance and owes its name to the fact that it is difficult to die (the perfect gift for a person who barely has a cactus).
+Low maintenance and owes its name to the fact that it is difficult to die (the perfect gift for a person who can kill a cactus).
 It is a tropical plant that grows half to half a meter tall and is one of the few houseplants that tolerates almost total shade.
 Variegated varieties need more light than solid dark green specimens.
 It also doesn’t require much moisture, so it’s good for guest baths that aren’t used often.

-Asparagus Fern (Asparagus densiflorus)
+Asparagus fern (Asparagus densiflorus)

 Asparagus Fern